RobLoach/raylib-cpp/README.md

 ### String Functions

-Many of the raylib functions have `std::string`-related functions to allow calling them directly with `std::string`s to save having to use the `.c_str()` method.
+Many of the raylib functions have `std::string`-related overrides to allow calling them directly with `std::string`s to save having to use the `.c_str()` method.

 ``` cpp
 // raylib